guillermooo/dart-sublime-bundle/README.md

 INSTALLATION
 ============

+If you are using the [Package Control][1] plugin, installation is very easy.
+Open the command palette (CTRL-SHIFT-P or CMD-SHIFT-P), type 'Install' and select 'Package Control: Install Package' from the list.
+Next, type 'Dart' and select the Dart package from the list.
+You may need to close and reopen any Dart files you currently have open for the syntax highlighting to activate.

-Copy the the contents of this repository to a new directory in the Sublime packages directory (on OSX:
+To install this package manually, copy the the contents of this repository to a new directory in the Sublime packages directory (on OSX:
 ~/Library/Application Support/Sublime Text 2/Packages).

 For the best experience, make sure the `dart-sdk/bin` directory is on your path.